 The following security awareness training topics should be covered in your cyber security awareness training program.
 Each security awareness topic should discuss an overview of the topic, why it is important, and the risk to your organization.
-All of your employees should have a basic understanding of these topics, but also be understand how to use critical thinking and apply their knowledge in their role within your organization.
+All of your employees should have a basic understanding of these topics, but also understand how to use critical thinking and apply their knowledge within your organization.
 Delivering these cyber security awareness topics should be prioritized to identify the biggest risks to your organization.
 Use these security awareness training topics as a guide to help build a strategy for your own security awareness training program.

 The majority of cyber attacks against an organization will come through phishing attacks.

 Phishing is when an email is sent to an employee requesting them to click a link to update or enter their password.
 The employees password is then sent to the hacker and used to compromise their online accounts.
 Employees need to understand how to identify a phishing attack and defend against not clicking suspicious links.

 Passwords are an integral part of our online accounts and aren’t going away anytime soon.

 Employees should understand how to create strong passwords and learn why passwords are so important in protecting their online accounts.
 They should also understand the risk of password reuse between personal and corporate accounts.

 Information security is the act of protecting digital information assets.

 Employees should understand that accessing information is a privilege and need to know access should be practiced at all times.
 Sharing sensitive data outside of the organization should be taken very seriously and employees should know your organization’s policy for protecting information.

 Ransomware is malicious software that encrypts data on a computer until a sum of money is paid to the hacker.